 Missing or incorrect export documentation is one of the most common — and costly — problems in granite import.
 Consignments held at customs, duty miscalculations and insurance claim denials can all result from documentation errors.
-This checklist covers every document typically required for a granite shipment from India.

-Core Shipping Documents (Required for Every Shipment)
+Core Documents — Required for Every Shipment

 1. Commercial Invoice